ransombriggs/next-ab/README.md

 ## Use cases

-- The CDN can hit the API to segment each response in to buckets, allowing it to vary responses.
+- The CDN can hit the API to segment each response into buckets, allowing it to vary responses.
 - An application (say, something that sends an email) can hit the API and use the response to send different users different content each day.